Digital security concept with multiple padlock icons and abstract blue and yellow grid background.

 • Uses evidence and recognised frameworks rather than assumption

-• Creates a stronger foundation for decision-making and prioritisation
+• Creates a strong foundation for decision-making and prioritisation

 Assess helps leadership move from uncertainty to an evidence-based understanding of current cyber resilience.